wp-plugins/wp-fanfiction-and-writing-archive-basic/readme.txt

 2. Dashboard > Writings > Categories.
 Set up the categories that writers will be posting to.
 Example: fiction, non-fiction, poetry.
 Example 2: Fandom 1, Fandom 2, Fandom 3, etc.

 == Changelog ==
-We cleaned up some settings and updated readme.
+Updated changelog for version 1.2.7 and updated installation and setup instructions.

 == Upgrade Notice ==
 We cleaned up some settings and updated readme.